peteroupc/encoding/docs/PeterO.DataIO.md

         int offset,
         int length);

  Wraps a portion of a byte array into a byte reader object.
-In the .NET implementation, this method is implemented as an extension method to any byte array object and can be called as follows:  `bytes.ToByteReader(offset, length)`  .
+In the.NET implementation, this method is implemented as an extension method to any byte array object and can be called as follows:  `bytes.ToByteReader(offset, length)` .
 If the object's class already has a ToByteReader method with the same parameters, that method takes precedence over this extension method.

           <b>Parameters:</b>

  * <i>bytes</i>: The byte array to wrap.